 Elevation: 10,777 ft

-Climbing and access information for this peak is found on pages 221 and 222.
+Climbing and access information for this peak is on Pages 221-222 of the book.

 WCP-7 is one of 10 numbered peaks, denoted as “WCP-#” in the White Cloud Mountains.
 WCPs 1-10 are part of the Northern White Cloud Peak Group (Page 220 of the book).
 All ten are spectacular peaks!
 WCP-7 is located just west of O’Caulkens Lake.
 This peak is one of the easiest WCP peaks to access.
 The book details my route up the peak’s North Ridge and East Face.
 Below you will find Livingston Douglas’ route up the South Ridge.
 USGS Washington Peak

 South Ridge, Class 3 by Livingston Douglas

-I climbed this route on 8/31/16 starting with the North Ridge Route and Iron Basin Trail, (A)(2)(a.1.1.1) or (A)(5)(c).
-I took the Slate Creek side approach, (A)(5)(c).
-The Slate Creek Trail takes you to Ocalkens Lake.
-Here, pick up the Iron Basin Trail.
-This trail is unmarked and a little difficult to find, but it leads to Iron Basin Pass (and then down into Iron Basin).
-You basically ascend WCP-7 from Iron Basin Pass.
+I climbed this route by starting with the North Ridge Route and Iron Basin Trail [(A)(2)(a.1.1.1) on Page 229 or (A)(5)(c) on Page 230].
+I chose the Slate Creek approach [(A)(5)(c)].
+The Slate Creek Trail takes you to O’Caulkens Lake.
+At the lake, pick up the Iron Basin Trail.
+This trail is unmarked and a bit difficult to find, but it leads up over Iron Basin Pass and down into Iron Basin.
+You ascend WCP-7 from Iron Basin Pass.

 I descended the south ridge of WCP-7 as part of a ridge traverse to WCP-8.
 Upon my return from WCP-8 (after diverting to climb Peak 10182, which is also known as Iron Basin Peak or White Cloud Pyramid), I climbed WCP-7’s south ridge.
 The south ridge is mostly Class 2 with a bit of Class 3 near the summit.